jandebr/amstradPc/README.md

 3. Run with Java `java -jar dist/amstradPc.jar`, which uses the provided [config file](https://github.com/jandebr/amstradPc/wiki/Config-javacpc.ini) `javacpc.ini`

 Alternatively, one can distribute *Amstrad PC* to end user computers using [getdown](https://github.com/threerings/getdown) as detailed in the [Distribution](https://github.com/jandebr/amstradPc/wiki/Distribute-using-getdown) documentation

+A *getdown distribution* may ship with a (managed) collection of Basic program files.
+It is *managed* so not intended to make local changes as these will get overridden upon update

+To setup your own (local) program collection, see the [repository](https://github.com/jandebr/amstradPc/wiki/Program-repository) documentation